Gathering detailed insights and metrics for @fastify/swagger

 1await fastify.register(require('@fastify/swagger'), { 2 swagger: { ... }, 3 transformObject ({ swaggerObject }) => { 4 swaggerObject.info.title = 'Transformed'; 5 return swaggerObject; 6 } 7})

-This logic step is done to make sure that the generated documentation is valid, otherwise the Swagger UI will try to fetch the schemas from the server or the network and fail.
+This ensures the generated documentation is valid, preventing Swagger UI from failing to fetch schemas from the server or network.

-, but your view models keep the original $id
+, while view models keep the original $id

 parameter.